 Also, American Express UK business cards are not affected by this change — only personal cards.
-Business cards retain their current eligibility restrictions, meaning there’s a much shorter period of only six months before you can apply for a new business card.
+Business cards retain their current eligibility restrictions, meaning there’s a much shorter period of only six months before you can apply for and receive the welcome bonus on a new business card.

 It’s worth noting that you can still apply for the cards even if you do not meet the stricter requirements for the welcome bonus.
 However, if approved, you will not be eligible for the welcome bonus.